Jayteemighty/HackerNews/README.md

 ## Getting Started

-To run the HackersFeed application, you'll need to set up both the frontend and backend components.
+To run the Hackernews application, you'll need to set up both the frontend and backend components.
 Follow the steps below to get started:

 ### Frontend